 Q: What teaching opportunities exist?

-A: Residents will be scheduled to provide quarterly continued pharmacy education (CPE) presentations to the pharmacy staff.
+A: Residents will be scheduled to provide three continued pharmacy education (CPE) presentations to the health care staff.
 The topic of these presentations will be related to their current learning experience.
 In addition to these presentations, the resident may give case presentations at the conclusion of clinical rotations and have the option of providing didactic coursework for pharmacy students at the Minnesota College of Pharmacy.
-Residents may also assist with the preceptorship of pharmacy students on rotation at Children’s Minnesota throughout the year and have the opportunity to earn a teaching certificate as a longitudinal experience.
+Residents may also assist with the preceptorship of pharmacy students on rotation at Children’s Minnesota throughout the year and will complete a formal Teaching Certificate Program through the University of Minnesota over the course of the residency year.

 Q: Is staffing required?